Ingvion/reproccer-evolved/README.md

 # Reproccer Evolved
 Reproccer Reborn, rewritten on C# with Mutagen, to be used with Synthesis patching framework.

 WIP, ***currently only the armor patcher is available***.
-While the patcher it's fully functional, 0.1 release is for testing purposes.
+While the patcher it's fully functional, the release is for testing purposes for now.

 # Installation
 * Download and install [Synthesis](https://github.com/Mutagen-Modding/Synthesis/releases)